 Always inflate your pad and let it sit overnight before leaving.
 Check it for any loss in internal air pressure.
 Noticeable decrease in pressure means there is a leak.
 Even if the pad has enough air to still be comfortable to lie on, there’s a leak.
 Plus, once your body is weighting that pad overnight, more air will escape and you’re likely to not be thinking the word “comfortable” in the morning.

-In the Repair Shop a pad that has been repaired hangs for 48 hours and shows no loss of air pressure for it to pass and be returned to its owner.
+In the Repair Shop, a pad that has been repaired hangs for 48 hours and shows no loss of air pressure for it to be cleared for return to its owner.
 If there is ANY loss of air pressure at all, the pad goes back to the beginning and is dunked and patched until it holds air.

 Air out your sleeping bag or quilt before you compress it for travel.
 Use this opportunity to inspect for tears and a properly functioning zipper.
 Make sure you leave enough time to perform repairs if needed.
 Taping up a sleeping bag tear or lubricating a zipper is one thing, but soundly patching a sleeping pad puncture the morning you are supposed to set off is an invitation for undue stress and uncomfortable nights at camp.

 The pre-trip check habit should be so ingrained that you even test brand-new, fresh-out-of-the-box sleeping pads.
 We pride ourselves in rigorous quality assurance and thoroughly test each pad before it leaves our facility.
-Still, whether it was a rare slip up on our end or an accidental slash by the stocking employee at the gear shop when they were opening the box of freshly delivered pads, new product has failed before.
+Still, whether it was a rare slip up on our end or an accidental slash by the stocking employee at the gear shop when they were opening the box of freshly delivered pads (yes this happens), new product has failed before.

 The core principle of gear care is that you alone are responsible for your gear.
 Leave nothing to doubt.
 Trips into the wilderness become unforgettable memories with ease.
 Just make sure its for the right reasons, and not the memory of struggling to re-inflate your pad in the middle of the night without waking up your tent buddy only to wake up with your hips on the ground anyway.